AutoCAD Features | 2025 New Features | Autodesk

 Markup Import and Markup Assist

 Rapidly send and incorporate design feedback.
 Import feedback from printed paper via mobile or PDFs and add changes to your drawings automatically.
-AutoCAD uses Autodesk AI to detect and execute certain instructions in markup text including "MOVE," "COPY," or "DELETE" commands. (video: 1:59 min.)
+AutoCAD uses Autodesk AI to detect and execute certain instructions in markup text including 'MOVE', 'COPY' or or 'DELETE' commands. (video: 1:59 min.)

 ENHANCED